Bruce Chatwin: Art and archaeology

-In late 1964 he began to suffer from problems with his sight, which he attributed to the close analysis of art work entailed by his job.
+In late 1964 he began to suffer from problems with his sight, which he attributed to the close analysis of artwork entailed by his job.
 He consulted eye specialist Patrick Trevor-Roper, who diagnosed a latent squint and recommended that Chatwin take a six-month break from his work at Sotheby's.
 Trevor-Roper had been involved in the design of an eye hospital in Addis Ababa, and suggested Chatwin visit East Africa.
 In February 1965, Chatwin left for Sudan.
 It was on this trip that Chatwin first encountered a nomadic tribe; their way of life intrigued him.
 "My nomadic guide," he wrote, "carried a sword, a purse and a pot of scented goat's grease for anointing his hair.
 He made me feel overburdened and inadequate...."
 Chatwin would remain fascinated by nomads for the rest of his life.

 Chatwin returned to Sotheby's, and to the surprise of his friends, proposed marriage to Elizabeth Chanler.
 They married on 21 August 1965.
 Chatwin was bisexual throughout their married life, a circumstance Elizabeth knew and accepted.
 Chatwin had hoped he would "grow out of" his homosexual behaviour and have a successful marriage like his parents.
 During their marriage, Chatwin had many affairs, mostly with men.
 Some who were aware of Chatwin's affairs with men assumed the Chatwins had a chaste marriage, but according to Nicholas Shakespeare, the author's biographer, this was not true.
 Both Chatwin and his wife had hoped to have children, but they remained childless.

 In April 1966, at the age of 26, Chatwin was promoted to a director of Sotheby's, a position to which he had aspired.
 To his disappointment, he was made a junior director and lacked voting rights on the board.
 This disappointment, along with boredom and increasing discomfort over potentially illegal side deals taking place at Sotheby's, including the sale of objects from the Pitt-Rivers museum collection, led Chatwin to resign from his Sotheby's post in June 1966.

 Chatwin enrolled in October 1966 at the University of Edinburgh to study Archaeology.
 He had regretted not attending Oxford and had been contemplating going to university for a few years.
 A visit in December 1965 to the Hermitage in Leningrad sparked his interest in the field of archaeology.
 Despite winning the Wardrop Prize for the best first year's work, he found the rigour of academic archaeology tiresome, and he left after two years without taking a degree.